Xilinx/wireless-xorif/scripts/README.md

 The PetaLinux project directory is created as `../output/<target>_<tool version>/petalinux/`, e.g. `../output/zcu111_om5_exs_2020_1/petalinux/`.

-The boot images (typically BOOT.bin and image.ub) are created inside the PetaLinux project directory at the usual location, i.e. `<plnx-proj-root>/images/linux/`
+The boot images and rootfs are created inside the PetaLinux project directory at the usual location, i.e. `<plnx-proj-root>/images/linux/`

+NOTE: From PetaLinux version 2021.1, the default build process builds an EXT4 based rootfs.
+The makefile creates a "wic" file which can be used to burn an SD-card with the boot partition (FAT32) and the rootfs partition (EXT4) using appropriate application software.

 For more information on PetaLinux refer to:
 * [UG1157](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_2/ug1157-petalinux-tools-command-line-guide.pdf)